istraka/redhat-mw-cloud-quickstart/jboss-eap-clustered-multivm-rhel8/README.md

 - RHEL 8.0 Virtual Machines
 - 1 Load Balancer
-- Public IPs for Load Balancer and VMs
 - Virtual Network with a single subnet
 - JBoss EAP 7.2 cluster setup on the RHEL VMs
 - Sample Java application called **eap-session-replication** deployed on JBoss EAP 7.2
-- Network Security Group
 - Storage Account

 Following is the Architecture: